 By Chris Lewis

 A money manager is an individual who manages an investment portfolio on behalf of their clients, either individuals or institutions.
 Typically, the field of money management is occupied by people with a wide range of skills that span from research and identification of potentially profitable investments, to monitoring actively traded positions and deciding on an ideal time to sell/buy the assets.
-Also, commonly referred to as a portfolio manager or investment manager, this career path has become an extremely popular area for self-employment, particularly with the popularity of online forex trading.
+Also, commonly referred to as a portfolio manager or investment manager, this career path has become an extremely popular area for self-employment, particularly with the popularity of crypto currencies and retail trading platforms.

 What Does a Money Manager Do?